jouvin/iam-website/content/en/docs/reference/configuration/registration/_index.md

 weight: 6
 ---

-IAM implements a basic registration service that implements an administrator-vetted registration flow, where users apply for membership in an organization and administrators are asked to validate membership requests.
+IAM implements a basic registration service that requires the intervention of an IAM admin.
+In when, users apply for membership in an organization, and administrators are asked to validate membership requests.

 ## Registration with external IdP